LucasDelfino92/morrowindsharp/mw#.md

 Fixes UV mapping on rocks and stones.
 - [**Morrowind Optimization Patch**](https://www.nexusmods.com/morrowind/mods/45384?) by Remiros and Greatness7
 Greatly improves performance and fixes some mesh errors.
-  - Only tick the following options and click **OK**:
+  - In the BAIN installer, tick the following options only:
     - **00 Core**
     - **01 Fixed Vanilla Textures**
     - **02 Lake Fjalding Anti-Suck**
     - **03 MGE XE Addon**
     - **05 Chuzei Fix**
-  - Those who plan to use Better Bodies or tree replacers (not covered by my guides) should skip installing options 03 and 05.
 - [**Project Atlas**](https://www.nexusmods.com/morrowind/mods/45399) by the Project Atlas Team
 Optimizes the most performance heavy areas of vanilla Morrowind through texture atlases.
   - MO2 will install this mod as a BAIN package.
 Only tick **00 Core** and click **OK**.